Azure-Samples/data-migration-sql/PowerShell/sql-server-to-sql-db.md

 - Register the Database Migration Service with self-hosted Integration Runtime
 - Start an migration

+> **Note**
-**Note 1:** Please run the commands in PowerShell 5.x as an Administrator as `Register-AzDataMigrationIntegrationRuntime` command requires admin permissions.
+> Please run the commands in PowerShell 5.x as an Administrator as `Register-AzDataMigrationIntegrationRuntime` command requires admin permissions.

-**Note 2:** You can add `-Debug` parameter to debug cmdlet execution.
+> You can add `-Debug` parameter to debug cmdlet execution.

 ## Prerequisites